erhangundogan/leaf/README.md

 #### Hack4good 0.6 Istanbul, hack against catastrophic climate change

 Our hackathon project won Turkey qualifications.
 But we could not able to make it worldwide.
-Project still nominated as a "[Personal Impact and Compelling Visualisation Challenge Runner up](http://blog.geekli.st/post/97978462607/announcing-12-challenge-theme-winners-hackers)"
+Project nominated as a "[Personal Impact and Compelling Visualisation Challenge Runner up](http://blog.geekli.st/post/97978462607/announcing-12-challenge-theme-winners-hackers)"

 We had great 48 hours together with great people who is trying to accomplish something good for our world!
 I am very pleased to attend and being a part of this organization.